 Dance students will develop creative and pedagogical knowledge and skills for dance in community settings, schools and professional contexts, informed by understandings of wellbeing and lifelong learning through the arts.
 The broad focus in the dance minor means that students will enhance their embodied knowledge and engage with interdisciplinary cultural, ethnographic, phenomenological, critical, pedagogical and creative practice research.
 Dance aligns well with papers in Theatre Studies, Maori Performing Arts, Arts Education, Screen and Media Studies, Health, Sport and Human Performance and Education and Society.

-To complete a minor in Dance, students must complete 60 points, including DANCE101, DANCE201, DANCE202 and DANCE301, or other papers approved by the Faculty.
+To complete a minor in Dance, students must complete 60 points, consisting of DANCE101, DANCE201, DANCE202 and DANCE301, or other papers approved by the Division.

 On this page

 Code Paper Title Occurrence / Location DANCE101 Dance, Movement and Culture 20B (Hamilton) This paper provides practical experience with different forms of dance, an introduction to choreography, and a critical examination of how dance is influenced by societal and cultural issues.
 MAORI157 Ngā Mahi a Rehia: An Introduction to Kapa Haka 20B (Hamilton) An introduction to the theoretical and practical components of kapa haka as a means of communication and cultural expression in the Maori world.